opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 the publications.

-I find it remarkable that this is a kind of experimental demonstration that the English language is maximially efficient in it's use of grammatical relationships.
+I find it remarkable that this is a kind of experimental demonstration that the syntax of the English language is maximially efficient in it's use of grammatical relationships.

 ---------------

 ## Slide 10: Common Sense as Inference over Symbolic Domains

-I'd like to conclude with a conjecture, a bit of science-ficition, as it were.
+I'd like to conclude with a conjecture, a bit of science-fiction, as it were.

 The roadway I've sketched appears to be recursive.
 The tricks can be